Progress Notes

 40 The Soldier In Our Civil War

 Terry said she was given the book by her grandmother who had it in her possession for many years.
 Terry does not know which of her ancestors before her grandmother had been the original purchaser.
 The book is replete with illustrations by numerous artists, most of which are engravings.
-You can read more about this collector’s item at this website.
+You can read more about this collector’s item at the following websites:

 That’s all for this week.